namenai/Aux-Mod-Changelogs/Aux - 5-15-2019 - Aireium Update/README.md

 The most I will say is, go throw an explosive and see that refraction effect.
 Most explosives should have it.
 They where made by a CUP dev named [Taro](https://forums.bohemia.net/forums/topic/221306-refraction-blast-wave/) who I asked for permission to use and modify, so please credit it to him.
 Click his name to go to the BI forum about this.

+Obviously the particle effects do need tuning, so i'll do that.

 ---
 *Protection :)* ⛑️
 ## Helmets